John Katko: 2014

-Katko challenged incumbent Representative Dan Maffei in the 2014 United States House of Representatives elections and was declared the winner on November 4 by more than 20 percentage points.
+Katko challenged incumbent Representative Dan Maffei in the 2014 United States House of Representatives elections and was declared the winner on November 4th 60% to 40%.
 This was the largest margin of defeat suffered by an incumbent in the 2014 election cycle.

 2016

 Katko ran for reelection in 2016.
 He ran unopposed in the Republican primary.
 He faced Democratic nominee Colleen Deacon, U.S. Senator Kirsten Gillibrand's former district director for Central New York, in the November general election.
 Katko was reelected with 61% of the vote, even as Donald Trump lost this district by four points in the concurrent presidential election.

 2018

 National Democrats thought that this was one of the seats that they should have a chance at winning because Democratic presidential candidate Hillary Clinton won this district by four points in the 2016 election.
 The 2018 election was also heavily favored for the Democrats.
 In May 2018, The New York Times reported that the Democratic primary contest had attracted interest around the country.
 On June 26, 2018, Dana Balter, with 63% of the vote, defeated Juanita Perez Williams, with 37%, in the Democratic primary.
 Katko defeated Balter with 52.6% of the vote in the November general election.